-Every time a woman drops a song or video that’s even slightly NSFW you can be sure the internet will be debating it in the following days.
-As the internet is wont to do, the debate will be quickly divided into two sides – generally speaking, the misogynist initiator and the responsive progressive (typically and swiftly dubbed a “feminist,” as if that’s something to be ashamed of) – with the parameters being set by the initiator.
-The argument will be quickly established with the initiator choosing to be morally outraged that a woman would even consider herself as a sexual being, and the other side who simply point out that men have been doing this for decades (see: the debate around Cardi B and Megan Thee Stallion’s “WAP” video).
+Every time a woman drops a song or video that’s even slightly NSFW, you can be sure the internet will be debating it in the following days.
+As the internet is wont to do, the debate will be quickly divided into two sides—generally speaking, the misogynist initiator and the responsive progressive (typically and swiftly dubbed a “feminist,” as if that’s something to be ashamed of)—with the parameters being set by the initiator.
+The argument will be quickly established: the initiator will choose to be morally outraged that a woman would even consider herself as a sexual being, and the other side will simply point out that men have been doing this for decades (see: the debate around Cardi B and Megan Thee Stallion’s “WAP” video).
 Not only is the argument unwinnable, the initiators having chosen to make the argument one of morality, it also quickly sets the parameters, making it profoundly impossible to extend the argument.
 We can’t argue for an even more radical understanding of gender dynamics when we’re so busy arguing for women’s rights to say what men are already saying and have been saying.
 Enter BbyMutha.
-She’s not demanding the right to say what men have been saying for decades – in the way that Meg just wants to be able to say what her idols UGK were saying two and a half decades ago – she’s demanding the right to say what the fuck she wants.
+She’s not demanding the right to say what men have been saying for decades—the way that Meg just wants to be able to say what her idols UGK were saying two and a half decades ago—she’s demanding the right to say what the fuck she wants.
 BbyMutha doesn’t want to sign titties like the rockstars of old, she wants to “give that dick an autograph.”

 BbyMutha has said this, her debut, will be her final project.
 As disappointing as that is for her fans, it’s safe to say she’s left everything on the table.
 She leaves the game having given us her most personal album without having sacrificed her craft or independence.